kshen0414/Hackathon-Submit/README.md

 Since this is a flutter project, **all dependencies** used can be viewed in `pubspec.yaml`

-Additionally Flutter version `3.24.3` and Android SDK version `34.0.0`
+Additionally Flutter version `3.24.3` and Android SDK version `34.0.0` are used

 # Main Devices Tested